Stability of a cross-diffusion system and approximation by repulsive random walks: a duality approach: Appendix

-\paragraph*{Acknowledgements} The authors thank Joaquin Fontbona for stimulating discussions on this topic.
-A.~M. would like to thank Ariane Trescases for a fruitful discussion which took place at the Tsinghua University in China, back in April 2015, during which the core ideas of Lemma~\ref{lem:duamodbis} and Theorem~\ref{thm:sktstab} where discovered, even though the proof was not yet formalized (\cite{moussa_nonloc_tri} did not exist back then!).
+\paragraph*{Acknowledgements} The authors thank the two anonymous referees for their valuable remarks which led to a substantial improvement of the article.
+They also thank Joaquin Fontbona for stimulating discussions on this topic.
+A.~M. would like to thank Ariane Trescases for a fruitful discussion which took place at the Tsinghua University in China, back in April 2015, during which the core idea of Theorem~\ref{thm:sktstab} was discovered, even though the proof was not yet formalized (\cite{moussa_nonloc_tri} did not exist back then!).
 F. M.-H. acknowledges financial support received under the Doctoral Fellowship ANID-PFCHA/Doctorado Nacional/2017-21171912 and thanks support from Millennium Nucleus Stochastic Models of Complex and Disordered Systems from Millennium Scientific Initiative.
 This work was partially funded by the Chair "Mod\'elisation Math\'ematique et Biodiversit\'e" of VEOLIA-Ecole Polytechnique-MNHN-F.X and ANR ABIM 16-CE40-0001.